HL7/davinci-alerts/source/pages/usecases.md

 ### Use Case Background

 Having the ability to send a notifications to update physicians and care management teams when a patient is admitted to a hospital or discharged from the hospital is key to improving patient care.
+The intent of these alerts is not to replace existing data exchange mechanisms, for example the discharge summary; but rather to notify of the discharge event and provide enough data to gather more information, if desired.
 These notifications improve post-discharge transitions, promote communication between providers and encourage follow up care.

 The Provider is notified when: